-When a major alarm is reported by any device in a managed system, Cattrax displays an alert in the form of a flashing red dot in the Devices View panel header area.
+When a major alarm is reported by any device in a managed system, Cattrax can display an alert in the form of a flashing red dot in the Devices View panel header area.
 This ensures that even if the Alarms and Events panel is closed, the user is notified of the occurrence of a major alarm.
-Should Cattrax be minimized, the Cattrax entry in the Windows® operating system taskbar is highlighted to alert the user.
+Should Cattrax be minimized, the Cattrax entry in the Windows[®] operating system taskbar is highlighted to alert the user.
+The flashing alarm alert may be disabled, if desired.